AMALYAH HART

 SCIENCE JOURNALIST

-I’m a regular contributor to Cosmos Magazine, RenewEconomy and The Driven, and my work has also been published in The Saturday Paper, The New Daily, The Medical Republic and The Citizen.
+My work has appeared in The Saturday Paper, Cosmos Magazine, The New Daily, The Diplomat, The Medical Republic, RenewEconomy, Particle, and The Citizen.

 I have presented and produced audio content for the Cosmos Briefing podcast, LiSTNR’s Huh?
 Science Explained podcast, and All The Best Radio.

-• I won the 2021 Monash Climate Change Communication Hub Prize for best Climate Change Reporting for this story on the future of bushfire behaviour
+In 2021, I won the Monash Climate Change Communication Hub Award for best climate change reporting, for this story on the future of bushfire behaviour.

-If you’d like to chat, you can reach out via the contact page.
+If you’d like to work together, you can reach out via the contact page.